nosmai/moderation-agora-examples/README.md

 The Android and iOS examples have two screens:

-- **Live Camera Detection** — the plain on-device moderation demo (camera + verdicts + text moderation).
+- **Live Camera Detection**: the plain on-device moderation demo (camera + verdicts + text moderation).
-- **Agora Live Stream + Moderation** — Agora captures and streams the video; each frame is tapped and passed to the Nosmai SDK, so the live broadcast is moderated in real time.
+- **Agora Live Stream + Moderation**: Agora captures and streams the video; each frame is tapped and passed to the Nosmai SDK, so the live broadcast is moderated in real time.
 Includes a camera switch and a text-moderation field.

 The web example is a single page: the Agora live stream with real-time moderation and a text-moderation field.